cfengine/documentation/guide/faq/bootstrap-failed.markdown

 In order for a host to communicate it must be within an IP range that is allowed to connect to the server.

+`cf-serverd` logs errors when a host not in allow connects tries to communicate.

+* `Remote host '<ip>' not in allowconnects, denying connection`

 **Notes:**

 * `def.acl` in the Masterfiles Policy Framework is included in this list by default.